gooddata/gooddata-python-sdk/docs/content/en/docs/getting-started.md

 weight: 12
 ---

-Hello I am an edit from a PR!
+Hello I am an edit from a PR called PR-test-preview2!

 Start integrating GoodData into your Python application right now.